• Skip to primary navigation

 What is a Nanaimo bar?

-A Nanaimo bar is a classic Canadian dessert!
+A Nanaimo bar is one of my favorite classic Canadian desserts.
 While it’s spread all over Canada, it originated in the city of Nanaimo on Vancouver Island in British Columbia—just a hop away from The Endless Meal headquarters!
 These no-bake tasty treats are made by layering three distinct tiers: a crumbly base, a creamy custard middle, and a chocolate topping.
 The result is like a layered bar cookie.
 They are loved year-round and hold a special place as a festive-season staple in Canada.

 Three pictures showing how to make nanaimo bars